ABCRepository/Repository/README.md

 **4. Data Sets** - All the raw data for two experiments.

 ## Contributions ##
-**1.** propose a novel approach (REMEDY) for automatically discovering previously unknown ADS behaviours and specifying them as executable state machines.
+**1.** propose a novel approach (REMEDY) for automatically discovering previously unknown ADS behaviours and specifying them as executable state machines constructed with MEDY.

 **2.** propose a solution to evolve state machines via model execution and co-simulation constantly.